B.C. wildfires on the rise amid drought, federal help on the way

 The number of highly visible, threatening or potentially damaging "wildfires of note" has ticked up to 20 from 17 on Friday.

-Maps from the BC Wildfire Service and Emergency Management BC show nearly 70 wildfire-related evacuation alerts and orders as of this morning.
+Maps from the BC Wildfire Service and Emergency Management BC show around 70 wildfire-related evacuation alerts and orders on Saturday.

+A wildfire burning about 50 kilometres north of Bella Coola prompted an evacuation order Friday that covers several recreational properties along a 20-kilometre stretch of the Dean River as it runs through the Central Coast Regional District.

+Curtis Slingerland, the chief administrative officer for the district, says the fire is burning in a remote area and the district is in close contact with the wildfire service.

 B.C.'s drought bulletin shows nearly the whole province is experiencing drought conditions of at least Level 3 of five, with the Fort Nelson basin in the northeast, the Bulkley basin and all of Vancouver Island classified at the most severe level.